Page of the United States House of Representatives

-United States House of Representatives Page Program was a program run by the United States House of Representatives, under the office of the Clerk of the House, in which high school students acted as non-partisan federal employees in the House of Representatives, providing supplemental administrative support to House operations in a variety of capacities in Washington, D.C., at the United States Capitol.
+The United States House of Representatives Page Program was a program run by the United States House of Representatives, under the office of the Clerk of the House, in which high school students acted as non-partisan federal employees in the House of Representatives, providing supplemental administrative support to House operations in a variety of capacities in Washington, D.C., at the United States Capitol.
 The program ended in 2011, although the Senate Page program continued.
 Pages served within the U.S. House of Representatives for over 180 years.

 Program history

 As early as 1827, males were hired to serve as messengers in Congress.
 In the Congressional Record (formerly known as the Congressional Globe), the term "page" was first used in 1839 and referred to as a youth employed as a personal attendant to a person of high rank.
 However, some sources claim that pages have served as messengers since the very first Congress in 1789.
 The practice of using pages as a messaging service stemmed out of a tradition that dated back to the Middle Ages.

 The first African-American page, Alfred Q. Powell, was appointed in 1871 by Charles H. Porter (R-VA), with recommendations from William Henry Harrison Stowell (R-VA) and James H. Platt Jr. (R-VA).

 In 1965, Paul Findley (R-IL) appointed Frank Mitchell as the second African-American page to serve in the House of Representatives.
 In 1973, House Speaker Carl Albert (D-OK) appointed Felda Looper as the first female page in the House of Representatives.

-Following a scandal in 1983, the Page Residence Hall was established and Congress required that all pages be at least 16 years old and juniors in high school.
-Previous to that, the age range of pages was 14 to 18 and no type of housing was provided.
+Following a scandal in 1983, the Page Residence Hall was established and located on the House / southside of the Capitol, near the Rayburn House Office Building and the House and Congress required that all pages be at least 16 years old and juniors in high school.
+Previous to that, the age range of pages was lower at 14 to 18 and no type of housing was provided.

-1954 Puerto Rican Nationalist shooting
+1954 Puerto Rican Nationalist shooting attack

-On March 1, 1954, members of the Puerto Rican Nationalist Party opened gunfire on the House Chamber during debate from the viewing gallery and injured five members of Congress.
-In this U.S. Capitol shooting incident (1954) Congressman Alvin Morell Bentley (R-MI) was seriously wounded by a bullet fired by Lolita Lebrón.
-Six pages carried Congressman Bentley off the house floor.
-The famous photograph of pages carrying Congressman Bentley can be found in the Page Residence Hall as well as the Republican Cloakroom and Page School; two of the pages in the picture later became members of Congress: Paul Kanjorski (D-PA) and Bill Emerson (R-MO), for whom the main assembly hall in the Page School was named.
+On March 1, 1954, members of the Puerto Rican Nationalist Party (on the island of Puerto Rico in the Caribbean Sea / West Indies islands chain), opened gunfire from the observation gallery / balcony on the House Chamber during debate and shooting injured five members of the House of Congress.
+In this U.S. Capitol shooting incident Congressman Alvin Morell Bentley (R-MI) was seriously wounded by a bullet fired by Lolita Lebrón.
+Six pages carried Congressman Bentley off the House floor.
+The famous photograph of pages carrying Congressman Bentley could be found in the Page Residence Hall as well as the Republican Cloakroom and Page School; two of the pages in the picture later became members of Congress: Paul Kanjorski (D-PA) and Bill Emerson (R-MO), for whom the main assembly hall in the Page School was named.
 A bullet hole from the attack can still be found directly above what was the Democratic page desk.